-Be careful not to place the battery on its side.

-Make sure to remove the battery from the battery compartment when adding battery electrolyte or charging the battery.

-When checking the battery, make sure the breather hose is connected to the battery and not obstructed.
+- Be careful not to place the battery on its side. - Be sure to remove the battery from the battery compartment when adding electrolyte or charging the battery. - When checking the battery, make sure that the breather hose is connected to the battery and that it is not obstructed.